awsdocs/amazon-lumberyard-user-guide/doc_source/component-videoplayback.md

 ## Setting up Video Playback<a name="component-videoplayback-setup"></a>

 To set up video playback in Lumberyard, you must install either FFmpeg or LibAV\.
-If both are installed, Lumberyard uses FFmpeg\.
++ If both LibAV and FFmpeg are installed, Lumberyard uses FFmpeg\.
-+ To use FFmpeg, follow the instructions in the Lumberyard Setup Assistant on the **Install software** page, under **Optional software**\.
-+ To use LibAV, remove FFmpeg, download LibAV, and then do the following\.
++ To use LibAV, remove FFmpeg, and follow the instructions for installing LibAV\.

 **Note**
 Certain third\-party software may require a license\.
 Please consult the terms of service before installing the software\.

+**To install FFmpeg**

+1. Download the DEV and SHARED versions of FFmpeg from [https://ffmpeg\.zeranoe\.com/builds/](https://ffmpeg.zeranoe.com/builds/)\.

+1. Open the Lumberyard 3rdParty folder and create a new folder called FFmpeg.

+1. Create a folder inside the FFmpeg folder called 3.2 (it must be called exactly "3.2" regardless of the FFmpeg version you are using).

+1. Copy the "include" and "lib" folders from the DEV version of FFmpeg to the 3rdParty/FFmpeg/3.2 directory.

+1. Copy the "bin" folder from the SHARED version of FFmpeg to the 3rdParty/FFmpeg/3.2 directory.

+1. Within the `3.2` directory, you should now have the following:
+   + Directory named `bin`
+   + Directory named `include`
+   + Directory named `lib`

+1. Run Lumberyard Setup Assistant and view the **Install optional SDKs** page to verify that Lumberyard detects FFmpeg\.

 **To install LibAV**

 1. Download LibAV from [http://builds\.libav\.org/windows/](http://builds.libav.org/windows/)\.
 Select the release\-lgpl build\.
 As of this writing, version 11\.7 is the latest build\.

+1. Open the Lumberyard 3rdParty folder and create a new folder called libav.

+1. Create a folder inside the libav folder called 11.7 (it must be called exactly "11.7" regardless of the LibAV version you are using).

-1. Extract the `.7z` file to a directory called `libav`\.
+1. Extract the `.7z` file to the directory called `11.7`\.
 To open and extract `.7z` files, you must use a 7z application, such as 7\-Zip\.

-   Within the `libav` directory, you should have the following:
+   Within the `11.7` directory, you should have the following:
    + Directory named `usr`
    + `config.log`
    + `md5sum`

-1. Move the `libav` directory to Lumberyard's `3rdParty` directory\.

 1. Run Lumberyard Setup Assistant and view the **Install optional SDKs** page to verify that Lumberyard detects LibAV\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component-videoplayback-setup.png)